MosesGH/sql-data-warehouse-project/README.md

 # sql-data-warehouse-project
-Buillding a modern data warehouse with SQL sever, including ETL processes, data modelling, and analytices
+Buillding a modern data warehouse with SQL sever, including ETL processes, data modelling, and analytics

 This project demonstrates a comp[rehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.